GirinChutia/Object-Detection-Inference-Interface/readme.md

 # Object Detection Inference Interface (ODII)

-ODII is a Python project designed to provide a common interface for inferring object detection models.
-This project supports a range of popular object detection
+ODII is a Python package designed to provide a unified and streamlined interface for running inference on multiple object detection models under one hood.
-models including YOLOX, YOLOv3, YOLOv4, YOLOv6, and YOLOv7.
+ODII facilitates seamless interaction with a range of popular models, including YOLOX, YOLOv3, YOLOv4, YOLOv6, and YOLOv7, without the need to manage multiple codebases or installation processes.

 ## ✨ Features